department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 [Download SGLV 8283](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8283_CO_ed2015-10.pdf) <br>
 - **To help a service member get short-term financial support while recovering from a traumatic injury,** a family member would work with the service member to file an Application for TSGLI Benefits (SGLV 8600).<br>
 [Download SGLV 8600](https://www.benefits.va.gov/insurance/forms/SGLV-8600_ed2015-08.pdf)
- If the member is incompetent, payment will be made under the appropriate letters of guardianship/ conservatorship or a power of attorney to the guardian, power of attorney or military trustee on the member’s behalf.